This rosemary citrus roast chicken recipe is absolutely one of the easiest ways to prepare the tastiest chicken with a minimal of fuss!

 I have to share this gorgeous citrus salad recipe with you from my pal, Cynthia, from What a Girl Eats.

-Rosemary Citrus Roast Chicken (overnight marinade) with Roasted Potatoes
+Rosemary Roasted Chicken (Overnight Citrus Marinade) with Roasted Potatoes

 A super delicious and juicy chicken with lovely roasted potatoes.